Briefings Threat landscape Offerings AI governance Assurance Cloud Contact →

 ISO/IEC 42001 AI Management System

-Defines scope, roles, lifecycle controls, and continuous improvement for AI systems at the organizational level.
+The international standard for AI governance.
+Defines scope, roles, lifecycle controls, and continuous improvement for AI systems.

 Operating model Risk register Internal audit